 A: Yes!
 The FoldAR platform was built around maintaining as much standardization with "mil-spec" components as possible and is compatible with most of your standardized AR-15 parts.
 The only proprietary operational parts are the upper receiver, forearm, barrel extension, gas tube, and locking lever.
 We offer parts for individuals, gunsmiths, and OEM’s who wish to assemble or turn their own barrels for acceptance into the FoldAR platform.

 We are the original inventors and patent holders for this amazing technology (US Patent Number 9,995,556).
 However, in late 2017, F&D was provided conditional licensing rights (by FoldAR's parent company) to the technology but F&D failed to meet its basic contractual obligations.
 This resulted in termination of the license.
 As a result of this experience, we realized that the only company who could bring this product to market correctly would be us, which led to the birth of the FoldAR brand.
-Coincidentally, the FoldAR parent company has been in the business of designing and manufacturing high-end AR’s for over a decade, so this venture is no new territory.
+Coincidentally, the FoldAR parent company has been in the business of designing and manufacturing high-end AR’s for over a decade, so this venture is no new territory on the manufacturing side.

 FoldAR maintains exclusive ownership to all manufacturing equipment, processes, and intellectual property rights to produce the folding firearm products.
 F&D is no longer producing the folding firearm products, but is simply selling off the last of its remaining inventory.
 With all rights and capabilities being in control of FoldAR, we are able to bring a higher level product to the market for a much lower price.
-And this will be our long-term objective and commitment to the consumer.
+And this will be our continuing objective and commitment to the consumer.

 A: The AR-10 version (short action) of the FoldAR platform will be released in late 2019, which will initially be chambered in .308 Win and 6.5 Creed for you longer-range guys!
 Be sure to subscribe to keep up with all the latest news and updates!
 We already have these prototyped and in field testing, and have shown the same flawless functional attributes as the AR-15 platform.
 FoldAR intends to develop long-action versions (338 Lapua Magnum, 300 Win Mag) in the future as well.